-Companion planting is so important to growing the best homegrown garden tomatoes and with many other things, too!
+Companion planting is all-important to growing the best homegrown garden tomatoes and with many other things, too!
 And I will show you why!

 When you set a tomato plant in the dirt, gently tamp down the soil around its roots, and water it in, you expect to get a bumper crop of juicy, delicious red fruits.
 However modern gardeners often overlook time-tested ways to increase yields and create symbiotic relationships in their gardens.
 Like people thrive with healthy friendships, so it seems do many plants.

 In her classic book on companion planting, Louise Riotte has taught generations of gardeners how to use the natural benefits of plants to protect and support each other.